Dōjin Work: Characters

-Najimi is an innocent young girl in college at Nerijima University who, after losing her job as a convenience store clerk, decides to switch professions and starts attempting to create dōjinshi, or fan-made manga.
+Najimi is an innocent young student at Nerijima University who, after losing her job as a convenience store clerk, decides to switch professions and starts attempting to create dōjinshi, or fan-made manga.
 She is inspired after seeing her friend Tsuyuri sell her dōjinshi at a comic festival, and after meeting her childhood friend Justice again, who is also a dōjin artist.
 Her dōjin circle is called Beauty Love House, and Najimi uses the pseudonym Beauty Love when writing her dōjinshi.
 She gets easily embarrassed when she encounters people seeing her with inappropriate content.
 Najimi's name is a pun on the Japanese term osananajimi (幼馴染), meaning "childhood friend".